-Protests erupt again in Iran after admission of plane strike
+Protests erupt again in Iran after military admits it hit plane

 On Jan.
 3, a U.S. drone strike in Iraq killed prominent Iranian commander Qassem Soleimani, responsible for building up Iran’s network of regional proxy armies in Iraq and beyond.
 Tehran responded with missile strikes on U.S. targets in Iraq.

-No U.S. soldiers were killed, but in the tense hours after that, the Ukrainian Boeing 737 was cleared to take off from Tehran airport and brought down by a missile fired in error.
+No U.S. soldiers were killed, but in the tense hours after that, the Ukrainian Boeing 737 was cleared to take off from Tehran airport and brought down by a missile fired by mistake.

+“It is not a human error.
+This is a crime against humanity,” the son of the toppled shah of Iran, Reza Pahlavi, wrote on Twitter.
+“Khamenei and his regime should go.”

+In the November protests, demonstrators had chanted slogans supporting him.
+His father died in exile in 1980.

 Rallying to the establishment, Iranian lawmakers praised the elite force’s commanders for courage in admitting the error, according to Fars, a news agency seen as close to the Guards, a parallel military set up to protect the theocratic system.